UMM-CSci-3601/3601-lab4-mongo/CODE_QUALITY_CHECKS.md

 claims that these are the "best", however, and feel free to explore others, sharing cool things that you discover.

-Some other services:

-- [CodeScene](https://codescene.io/) provides quite sophisticated analyses of your codebase, but it's not trivial to make sense of the huge amount of information that it provides.
+As an example of another service, [CodeScene](https://codescene.io/) provides quite sophisticated analyses of your codebase, but it's not trivial to make sense of the huge amount of information that it provides.
-- [Codacy](https://www.codacy.com/) is cool in that it understands a _lot_ of languages and notations, but it's defaults can be quite "noisy" and it's not trivial to reconfigure.

 ### Better Code Hub